eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">Reg_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Member States SHALL support the common API specified in [Technical Specification 5](../../technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md) for to enable automated retrieval of registry entries from the Member States' registries.
+Member States SHALL support the common API specified in [Technical Specification 5](../../technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md) to enable automated retrieval of registry entries from the Member States' registries.

-*Note: [Technical Specification 5] specifies the use of a secure channel protecting the authenticity and integrity of the information in the registry during transport, and does not require authentication or prior registration and authorisation of any entity wishing to retrieve the information in the registry.*
+*Note: [Technical Specification 5][ts5] specifies the use of a secure channel protecting the authenticity and integrity of the information in the registry during transport, and does not require authentication or prior registration and authorisation of any entity wishing to retrieve the information in the registry.*

 </div>
 </div>